Snowiiii/Pumpkin/docs/about/introduction.md

 ## What Pumpkin will not

+- Be a drop-in replacement for vanilla or other servers
-- Provide compatibility with Vanilla or Bukkit servers (including configs and plugins).
+- Be compatible with plugins or mods for other servers
 - Function as a framework for building a server from scratch.

 > [!IMPORTANT]